alxmrs/website/src/electric-origami/index.md

 </p>

 <p>
 This seemed good so far.
-However, for this to work, my graph needs to be planer.
+However, for this to work, my graph needs to be planar.
 Can I fit the one-battery circuit on one page?
 </p>
 <p>
-The answer was "yes"!
+The answer was "yes!"
 With another sketch, I had v0.1 of my design:
 </p>
 <p>
 <img src="/assets/catcher-v01.png" title="v0.1 of my electric paper fortune-teller">